GroupEat/groupeat-api/workbench/groupeat/documentation/src/resources/api-docs-introduction.md

 All of the paths below must be prefixed by {{ app.url }}/{{ api::prefix }} to have the full and correct URL.

-### Sending requests with the Postman Chrome extension
+### Attaching data to a request

+ - For security reasons (_sending passwords or tokens in the URL is not safe even on HTTPS_), passing data through the URL query string is allowed for GET requests only.
-For POST, PUT and PATCH requests, the API expects to receive data through the request body, usually in JSON format.
+ - For POST, PUT, PATCH and DELETE requests, the data should be sent through the body.
 Thus, when creating a request with the Postman Chrome extension, the `raw` mode should be used instead of the `form-data` and `x-www-form-urlencoded` modes.

-### Passing data through the URL

-Passing data through the URL is allowed for GET requests only.
-For PUT, PATCH, DELETE and POST, the request body should be used to attach data to the request.
-This is partly for security reasons because writing passwords or tokens in the URL reduce privacy even if HTTPS is set up.

 ### Data scope